gabrielfonsecadev/cs50-project/README.md

-# meow-project
+# cs50-projects
-just the steps of the meow code from CS50 so i don't get lost
+just the steps of all the codes from CS50 so i don't get lost